 - Applicants who demonstrate serious financial hardship (including, but not limited to, any candidate who receives an LSAC Fee Waiver)

-- To request a fee waiver based on any of these criteria, please complete this form.
+- To request a fee waiver based on any of these criteria, please visit this page on our website.
 If your request is granted, we will email you a fee waiver coupon number that can be entered on the payment page at the time you transmit your application through LSAC.
 Please be assured that requesting a fee waiver has no bearing on our admissions decisions; the application reviewers will not have that information available to them.
 We employ a need0blind admissions process and welcome and encourage applicants from all socio-economic backgrounds.